Slifer1/source.sh/README.md

 If you have any pointers on how to make my code better that would be awesome

-It was develope on a ubuntu-base distro
+It was develope on a ubuntu based distro